Table of Contents Show

 Big Timber offers magnificent scenic surroundings where the prairies meet the mountains like The Crazy Mountains.

 You can indulge in camping, fishing, hiking trails, and horseback riding in these mountain ranges.
 It is even relaxing to raft the scenic river and enjoy the fresh air.

-The Natural Bridge Falls Picnic Area is also a tourist favourite and offers plenty of hiking trails and picnics options.
+The Natural Bridge Falls Picnic Area is also a tourist favourite and offers plenty of hiking trails and picnic options.

 And, of course, you may enjoy fly fishing experiences in Big Timber too!

 2.1.
 Cultural and Historic Buildings